Choosing words, choosing weapons (feat. handy resources list!)

 Tools for ransacking English’s vocabulary

-• Alliteration Applications: a rhyming dictionary but for alliteration, and it can cope with letter clusters.
+- Alliteration Applications: a rhyming dictionary but for alliteration, and it can cope with letter clusters.
 Far from my only tool for alliterative verse composition, but it has sometimes reminded me of handy, relevant words.
+Have a look also at the SEEL Alliteration Dictionary.

 I should give a shout-out here, too, to the wider list of tools maintained at Onym—more handy things appear there, including some for handling tongues beyond English.